pulibrary/ExcelAlmaLookup/README.md

 ## System Requirements
 - Microsoft Windows version 7 or higher
 - Microsoft Excel version 2007 or higher
 - Your local Alma instance must have an "SRU Server Type Integration Profile" enabled.
-If it is not, you can ask your catalog administrator to enable this setting, as described in the following documentation:
+Many institutions already have this feature turned on in Alma.
+If yours does not, you can ask your catalog administrator to enable it, as described in the following documentation:

 https://knowledge.exlibrisgroup.com/Alma/Product_Documentation/010Alma_Online_Help_(English)/090Integrations_with_External_Systems/030Resource_Management/190SRU_SRW_Search